Introduction

 - Natural Fiber Clothing

-- Opt for natural fibers like cotton, linen, and wool, which are less prone to static build-up compared to synthetic fabrics like polyester and nylon.
+- Opt for natural fibers like cotton, linen, and wool, which are less likely to generate static compared to synthetic fabrics.

-- Incorporating more natural fiber clothing into your wardrobe can reduce the occurrence of static cling.
+- Wearing more natural fiber clothing can help minimize static cling.

 Advanced Techniques for Persistent Static